shilpa2301/Pedestrian_tracking_using_Lidar/README.md

    ros2 bag play example9.db3

-7. In the RViz2 interface, you can also reset the time to start visualizing data from the beginning.
+7. In the RViz2 interface, you can also reset the time to synchronize the time?
+I don't know exactly how it goes.